IamCharlie24/Manual-Testing-Project/Final Project/README.md

 **1.7 Test Completion**
  - Exit criteria was evaluated and passed
- - The traceability matrix was generated and can be found here: [Traceability_matrix.csv]()
+ - The traceability matrix was generated and can be found here: [Traceability_matrix.csv](https://github.com/IamCharlie24/Manual-Testing-Project/blob/main/Final%20Project/Traceability_Matrix.xlsx)
- - Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart
+ - Test execution chart was generated, the final report shows that a number of -> enter here test execution report/chart